-Last month IBM was awarded a patent for the autonomous self-servicing of the networked devices that are part of it’s Autonomous Decentralized Peer-to-Peer Telemetry (ADEPT) environment.
-The company revealed a proof-of-concept for the environment back in March of 2016 as part of their collaboration with Samsung.
+Last month IBM won a patent for the autonomous self-servicing of the networked devices included in its Autonomous Decentralized Peer-to-Peer Telemetry (ADEPT) environment.
+The company revealed a proof-of-concept for the environment in March of 2016 as part of its collaboration with Samsung.
 The system uses blockchain as the basses for a distributed network of IoT devices.
 Samsung says it’s similar to a decentralized IoT.

 “IoT controllers are often centralized […] [with] different IoT solution vendors [providing] proprietary solutions that follow similar centralized architectures,” IBM explained as a background to its new patent filing.

-The patent continues to outline further functionalities as part of the decentralized IoT system, in which the devices would engage in controlled self-servicing “based on foundational IoT trusted transactions in a peer-to-peer and decentralized manner.”
+The patent outlines further functionalities of the decentralized IoT system, in which the devices would engage in controlled self-servicing “based on foundational IoT trusted transactions in a peer-to-peer and decentralized manner.”